 We recently spent three eye-opening nights in Las Vegas for the very first time.
-Las Vegas is a world-renowned destination full of glitz, glamour & casinos.
+Las Vegas is a world-renowned destination full of glitz, glamour & casinos situated in the United States.
 We’ve put together a beginners guide to Las Vegas to help others who are visiting Las Vegas from anywhere in the world for the very first time make the most of their experience.

 - Travelling To Las Vegas